mongodb/docs-realm/source/includes/user-access-token.rst

 the current user with each request.
 Realm *does not* automatically refresh the refresh token.
 When the refresh token expires, the user must log in again.

-If you send requests outside of the SDK (for example, through the GraphQL API) then you need to include the user's access token with each request, and manually refresh the token when it expires.
+If you send requests outside of the SDK then you need to include the user's access token with each request, and manually refresh the token when it expires.

 You can access and refresh a logged in user's access token in the SDK from their